 - Place the seam of the side sections at the half mark.

-- Match the edges and pin the side section to the top section
+- Match the edges, and pin the side section to the top section of the cushion.

 - Apply a seam finish.

-- If using multiple pieces for the sides:
+If you're using multiple pieces for the sides:

 - Place each end of the front section even with one end of a side section.

-- Join the ends, good sides together, using a 1/2 inch seam allowance.
+- Join the ends right sides together, using a 1/2-inch seam allowance.

 - Repeat to add the back section to the other ends of the side sections.

-- Match the seams to the corners of the large, top section of the pillow.
+- Match the seams to the corners of the top section of the cushion.

-- Gently guide foam through opening, making sure the cushion reaches into all four corners.
+Then, gently guide the foam through the open space you left, making sure the cushion reaches into all four corners.